 After that, it’s just a matter of distributing your content effectively, which you should be prepared to do since you drew up your B2B content marketing strategy first.

-What does B2B content marketing look like in real life?
-Let’s look at some case studies from Zen Media’s B2B clients.
+Let’s look at some B2B content marketing case studies from Zen Media’s B2B clients.

 Case Study #1: Allegiance Capital